 The Four Cornerstones of the Ideal 100% Renewable Power System

-Both the path to 100% renewable power and the final power system itself will look different for every city, state, and country across the globe.
-That final system must secure electricity supply for our societies 24/7, regardless of the season.
-The power generation mix will be unique, however these future power systems will require each of these four cornerstones to maintain reliable power in the clean power system of the future.
+The Path to 100% renewable power and the optimal power systems it envisions will be different for every city, state, and country across the globe.
+But while every system’s power generation mix will be unique, all must reliably deliver electricity 24/7, regardless of the season.
+These future power systems will need four cornerstones to maintain reliable power in the clean power system of the future.

 In a 100% renewable future, wind and solar farms will generate most of our electricity.
 As the amount of wind and sunshine depend on the weather, there will be times when there is not enough power (at night or during calm winds) and times when more energy is generated than is needed, and the excess power is stored for future use.
 Because weather is so variable, the system must have an excess of wind and solar farms in place in order to maintain 100% renewable power.

 This cornerstone keeps power flows on the grid balanced, minute by minute.
 Power systems must maintain a balance between electricity consumption and generation at all times.
 A system imbalance can cause electrical equipment and industrial processes to malfunction, lights to flicker, and sensitive electrical equipment to be damaged; if the imbalance is significant enough, the entire electric grid can fail, causing a blackout.
 The Constant Balance Cornerstone collects excess power in short-term battery-style energy storage with typical durations of one hour or less that continuously charge and discharge as needed to supply constant, reliable power.